 The phrase “Classical Education” has been defined in a variety of ways among diverse groups of homeschoolers.
 For our understanding of the classical approach, we are indebted to Dorothy Sayers’s extremely influential essay, “The Lost Tools of Learning” . . . and, of the several elements that have been claimed as part of a classical education, we emphasize three:

-1. A “Grammar, Dialectic, Rhetoric” Model of child development and training
+1. A “Grammar, Dialectic, Rhetoric” Model of child development

 Medieval educators taught students to speak Latin, debate in Latin, and persuade in Latin before they considered them ready for more advanced learning.
 The three disciplines of “grammar,” “dialectic,” and “rhetoric” composed the Trivium, which prepared scholars for the rest of the seven “liberal arts.”
 Modern scientists have discovered that these three modes of learning correspond to specific stages of child development.